Technology Tales

 2nd February 2007

 Brain Livingston has described an intriguing way to go using the retail Upgrade editions of Vista to do a fresh installation without having either Windows 2000 or XP installed in the latest edition (free – there is a paid version, but I veer away from information overload) of the Windows Secrets email newsletter: install it twice!
 After the first time around, it cannot be activated because there is no previous version of Windows installed, yet it is possible to do a Vista to Vista "upgrade", the second installation, and that can be activated.
 While it is strange behaviour, I suppose that it placates those who think that the full retail packages are far too expensive.
 They even think that in the U.S.; but "rip off" Britain is getting a lot worse deal because we are not seeing the benefits of the low dollar at all.
 If all was right, we should be getting Vista at half of the price that we are paying for it.
 It's enough to drive you to going the OEM option or not upgrading at all, especially since XP will be supported until 2011 (I have seen 2014 mentioned in some places).
-Livingston will cover the whole OEM discussion in the next edition of Windows Secrets, and I, for one, will be very interested to see what he has to say.
+Livingston will cover the whole OEM discussion in the next edition of Windows Secrets, and I, for one, will be genuinely interested to see what he has to say.

 Buying OEM Vista?